APIOps/Digiapi/README.md

 * Jarkko Moilanen: APItalist, responsible for development process and API design
 * Jani Karhunen: developer, one of our API consumers/testers/validator (more needed!)

+## Management
+We use waffle.io for this project: [DigiAPI waffle.io](https://waffle.io/APIOps/Digiapi)

 ## Business models
 Business models for this case are in wiki: https://github.com/APIOps/Digiapi/wiki/DigiAPI